YahyaZekry/NLP-Islamic-Coach/README.md

 - Easy to integrate with various AI platforms
 - Customizable to fit specific coaching needs
 - Transformational meta-level approaches for deep change
+- Frame Games methodology for identifying and transforming limiting mental patterns

 ## ⚙️ How It Works